Will Texas cover the spread vs. Louisville? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

+- Texas went 7-7 against the spread and 12-3 overall last season when scoring more than 75.8 points.

-- The Longhorns put up an average of 78 points per game last year, just 2.2 more points than the 75.8 the Cardinals gave up to opponents.
+- The Cardinals' 63.9 points per game last year were only 3.9 fewer points than the 67.8 the Longhorns gave up to opponents.

-- When it scored more than 75.8 points last season, Texas went 7-7 against the spread and 12-3 overall.
+- When it scored more than 67.8 points last season, Louisville went 7-1 against the spread and 3-6 overall.

 Bet on this or any college basketball matchup at BetMGM